 How much does it cost to attend a Camp program?

 The cost of Camp varies based on the session.
 Tuition assistance and scholarship opportunities are available for all Camp sessions.
 In order to provide these opportunities Camp Aldersgate works to raise more than $350,000 to help cover the vast majority of each camper’s cost.
 The cost to Camp Aldersgate for a camper to attend a Summer Medical Camp is $1,000 and $800 for a Weekend Camp.
 Due to the generosity of those who give to Camp Aldersgate, no camper has to pay this full fee.
 To find out how much a specific camp will cost your family, please contact the Camp Aldersgate office at 501.225.1444.

 Can I rent Camp Aldersgate's facilities?

 Absolutely!
 Many individuals and businesses reserve our facilities for meetings and retreats when not reserved for our camping programs.
 Groups have access to indoor and outdoor meeting spaces and overnight facilities.
 We do not rent our facilities during June and July.
 For more information about rentals, including prices and availability, click here or contact Emily at 501.225.1444.

 How can I stay up-to-date with Camp Aldersgate's activities and programs?

 Camp Aldersgate mails out The Gateway newsletter twice a year.
 It includes stories about our programs and upcoming events.
-You can subscribe to our newsletter by calling our office at 501.225.1444 or by contacting [email protected].
+You can subscribe to our newsletter by calling our office at 501.225.1444 or by contacting Emily at [email protected].

 Camp Aldersgate is accredited by the American Camp Association.